 During the summer, there are plenty of opportunities to listen to live music in Lancaster, PA.
 Every Friday of the month consists of fun events held in one of the towns in Lancaster County, at which live music is always present, along with other fun activities.
 Additionally, there are opportunities to listen to live music at Long’s Park Amphitheater for their Summer Music Series, and also the Lancaster Summer Arts Festival, featuring live music, will be happening throughout July.
 For those of age, the Nissley Winery has Music in the Vineyards going on every Saturday evening, the perfect atmosphere to relax and enjoy the summertime.

 If you love shows and musicals, Lancaster has got some great venues.
-The Fulton Theatre, which also happens to be one of the oldest working theatre in the United States, will be showcasing The Hunchback of Notre Dame and Aladdin in July.
-Also, the Gretna Theatre will be performing productions of the hit Broadway comedy She Loves Me.
+The Fulton Theatre, which also happens to be one of the oldest working theatre in the United States, will be showcasing Mamma Mia and Madagascar in July.
+Also, the Gretna Theatre will be performing productions of the hit Broadway musical adaptation of Oliver.
 If you’re looking for a unique theatre experience, consider checking out a show called Jacob’s Choice at The Amish Experience at Plain and Fancy Farm, which is the only “experiential” theatre on the East Coast, and tells the story of an Amish family.
 If you’re interested in a show with strong Christian themes, Lancaster is home to the largest Christian theatre in the country, Sight & Sound Theatres, which is currently showing an original musical called Jesus.
-If you’re into a more traditional theatre experience, the Dutch Apple Dinner Theatre will be performing The Wizard of Oz in July.
+If you’re into a more traditional theatre experience, the Dutch Apple Dinner Theatre will be performing the timeless classic Annie in July.

 It’s no secret that a big draw to Lancaster County is the Amish community that resides here.
 If you’re looking for ways to experience Amish life, there are a few good options for you this July.
 For starters, we recommend taking a buggy ride to travel the area the way the Amish do.
 We also suggest checking out local markets like Lancaster Central Market or the Lititz Farmers Market held every Saturday, which is not only a great place to buy farm fresh produce, but to see Amish folk in a natural setting.
 If you want to see even more Amish lifestyle, check out Amish Village and Amish Farm & House.

 If you’re visiting with kids, we’ve got you covered.
 There are tons of fun places in Lancaster County that the whole family will love.
 For young adrenaline junkies, Dutch Wonderland is a great place to check out, and features three roller coasters in addition to a water playground and many other more relaxed, family-friendly rides.
 Cherry Crest Adventure Farm is another great place to bring the whole family, as there is an assortment of farm animals, plus a giant corn maze for people to navigate through.
-For families who love museums and learning, the Watch & Clock Museum will be hosting a convention for the 75th anniversary of the National Association of Watch & Clock Collectors.
-This convention will be complete with speakers, special emphasis tours, and food.
+For families who love museums and learning, the check out the National Watch & Clock Museum, the Lancaster Science Factory, or the North Museum of Nature and Science.
+Smaller children will also enjoy the Hands on House or Tiny Town.

 Make a Splash